SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_FieldDescriptors/DOM_ServiceDefinitionFieldDescriptor.md

 | References a single SRM service definition | Guid | Guid |
 | References one or more SRM service definitions | List\<Guid\> | Guid (ListValueWrapper) |

 Defines a DOM field that references an SRM service definition by storing the ID of that definition in the form of a `Guid`.
 Using the `ServiceDefinitionFilter` property, it is possible to define which definitions are allowed.
-If this filter is left empty, the dropdown of a DOM LCA form will display and accept any definition in the DMS.
+If this filter is left empty, the dropdown of a DOM low-code app form will display and accept any definition in the DMS.
 The validity and existence of the service definition is not checked server-side.
-However, when displayed in the DOM LCA form, a value will be marked invalid when the definition does not exist in the DMS or is not part of the filtered set of definitions.
+However, when displayed in the DOM low-code app form, a value will be marked invalid when the definition does not exist in the DMS or is not part of the filtered set of definitions.

 ## Defining the FieldDescriptor